Mercer Island Schools’ Pathfinder Alumni Award

 Criteria for selection

-- The Pathfinder honors our graduates’ remarkable impact in a variety of fields, including the arts, athletics, business, education, entertainment, law, medicine, the military, philanthropy & volunteerism, politics, public service, religion, scholarship and science.
+- The Pathfinder honors our graduates’ remarkable impact in a variety of fields, including the arts, athletics, business, education, entertainment, law, medicine, the military, philanthropy & volunteerism, public service, religion, scholarship and science.

 - Candidates must be graduates of Mercer Island High School and have graduated at least 10 years prior.

 - Any person may submit a nomination, except for Selection Committee members.

 - Nominations for 2023 Pathfinder Awards require submission of the district's nomination form, which will be released in November of 2023.

 - All information submitted will be considered confidential by the Selection Committee.

 Selection processNominations will be vetted by a Selection Committee of teachers, residents, business leaders, alumni, and school officials from the district and the Mercer Island Schools Foundation.
 The committee may request additional documentation if needed.
 The Selection Committee reserves the right to reject any or all nominations.
 Individuals not selected this year will remain eligible for two years following the initial nomination process, without requiring a new submission.2022 Pathfinder Committee

 Amanda Stoffer – MISD PTA Council President Elect